proposed Bluebird™ hydrogen cartridge

 refuelling system is the way forward for

 EVs where the current state of the art is far from being clear in

-need for a less painful transition from a petrol, to a hydrogen economy.
+need for a less cluttered transition from a petrol, to an

 The uncertainty in the marketplace may be the biggest reason that there

 cell cars in mass production up to now.

 SYSTEM - A comprehensive series of patents are being prepared in

 connection with the above system.
 In addition to patent protection

 designs copyright and trademarks will follow.
 These protections will

 protect collaborative partners as and when venture capital is needed to